kscnl1n/tacctut-vs/READTHEDOCS_OUTPUT/_sources/Tools.rst.txt

 ----------

 Containers are lightweight, standalone, and executable software packages that include everything needed to run an application: the code, runtime, system tools, libraries, and settings.
 By packaging the application and its environment together, containers ensure that it runs consistently, regardless of the environment or infrastructure.
+Additionally, they are essential performant virtual machines.
+The operating system (OS) is also bundled with the application and its dependencies, ensuring a comprehensive and consistent execution environment.

 **Key Features**
 ^^^^^^^^^^^^^^^^